Skip to main content

 Optional Practical Training (OPT) is a benefit and extension of F-1 student status for those who have completed at least two academic semesters in the United States in F-1 status.
 It lets you apply what you learned in your degree program to off-campus work in your field of study.

 Unlike Curricular Practical Training, which you can only use if you are still pursuing your degree, OPT is available to you both before and after graduation.
 Most students, however, use their OPT after graduation.
-To support services for the growing population of international students on F-1 OPT and OPT STEM extension, a service maintenance fee is charged: $100 to apply for OPT, and $150 to apply for OPT STEM.
+To support services for the growing population of international students on F-1 OPT and OPT STEM extension, a service fee is charged: $150 to apply for OPT, and $250 to apply for OPT STEM.

 Can I expedite my application at USCIS?

-Starting April 3, 2023, the agency will accept premium processing requests from these students when their Form I-907 is filed concurrently with a Form I-765 employment authorization application.
+USCIS will accept Form I-907 premium processing requests from F1 students when their Form I-907 is filed concurrently with a Form I-765 employment authorization application.

-The Form I-907 fee for these newly eligible categories is $1,500, and the premium processing timeframe is 30 calendar days after USCIS receives all prerequisites for the adjudication.
+The Form I-907 premium processing timeframe is 30 calendar days after USCIS receives all prerequisites for the adjudication.
 USCIS will accept both online and paper filings of Form I-907 for these F-1 EAD applications.
-More information on USCIS
+Please locate the correct filing at at the USCIS fee website

 Can I do OPT while I’m still a student?